elicit-experiment/pyelicit/README.md

 python -m pytest tests/
 ```

-## Secrets Configuration
+## Configuration

-Secrets can be configured explicitly via arguments to the `Elicit` constructor, or implicitly via yaml files.
+Secrets and other settings can be configured explicitly via arguments to the `Elicit` constructor, or implicitly via yaml files.

-The `env` configuration field controls which credential file is loaded.
+The `env` configuration parameter controls the base name of the credential file to be loaded.
 By default, this is `prod`.
+The package will then load the configuration file `<env>.yaml`.
+This file may be placed in several places; the search order is as follows:
+1. The current working directory when the `Elicit` object is created
+2. The directory in which the script creating the elicit object is located
+3. The home directory folder `~/.config/elicit/`

+Alternatively, the `env_file` parameter lets one specify the file directly.

 These files have the following format: